cwcyau/hdrukphdcourses/courses/causal.md

 **THIS COURSE IS NOT AN INTRODUCTORY COURSE**

 Participants are expected to have sufficient mathematical and computational as outlined below.
 Participants will be required to have undertaken the pre-course reading.
+If you are interested in a non-technical introduction to this area, you may wish to consider alternative providers such as the [Leeds Causal Inference Training Course](https://www.causalinsights.com/training/).

 1. In order to take part in the group tasks, students will be expected to have access to a laptop with the Python language installed.
 Familiarity with Python is an advantage, but experience in programming in any imperative language (e.g. R, C++, Java) will likely suffice for the course.